radajakub/DoubleOracle/docs/src/game.md

 Structure and functions representing Players in the game.
 `Player` is used mainly for printing and for indexing in more complicated structures.

-One or more `Players` can be created at once.
+One or more `Player`s can be created at once.
 ```@docs
 Player
 createplayers(::Integer)